 Modern Literature Collection

-Inaugurated in 1964, the Modern Literature Collection was created as an archive of the work of contemporary English and American writers who were considered critically underappreciated and whose reputations might grow further in the years to come.
+Inaugurated in 1964, the Modern Literature Collection was created as an archive of the work of contemporary British and American writers who were considered critically underappreciated and whose reputations might grow further in the years to come.
 A committee of five writers associated with Washington University met to compile a list of potential acquisitions.
 Headed by the award-winning poet Mona Van Duyn, this panel was charged with both recommending and contacting a select group of authors.

 Special Collections then set about acquiring manuscript materials, such as personal and editorial correspondence, publishers' proofs, drafts, and ephemera that reflected the writers' compositional processes and provided biographical information.
 This strategy created a set of unique literary archives that now forms the core of the Modern Literature Collection.